 Click Relationships to see them grouped according to the privacy relationships you’ve defined for them.

 Click New to see a list of people who’ve asked to be included on your Contact list.

 Use the new Contact List options page to choose how you want to sort and display contacts.
 You can select an expanded, two-line view that shows contacts’ pictures or a condensed one-line view.
 You can also sort contacts alphabetically or by availability.

 With the new tabbed conversations feature, you can now keep all of your calls and instant messages in one conversation window.
 The tabs along the left side of the conversation window let you navigate easily among all active conversations.
 (Of course, if you prefer one window per conversation, you can select that option on the Contact List options page.)

-Use the pop-out button to break out an individual conversation into its own window, and then resize it as you like.
-Then use the pop-in button to add the window back to the main conversation window.
+Use the pop-out button to add the window back to the main conversation window.
 You can also use this pop-out/pop-in feature in a Skype for Business Meeting where video or content is being presented.